kleijnweb/swagger-bundle/README.md

     //...
 }
 ```

+__NOTE:__ SwaggerBundle applies some type conversion to input and adds the converted types to the Request `attributes`.
+Using `Request::get()` will give precedence to parameters in `query`.
+These values will be 'raw', using `attributes` is preferred.

 Your controllers do not need to implement any interfaces or extend any classes.
 A controller might look like this (using object deserialization, see section below):